Open-CAS/standalone-linux-io-tracer/README.md

 (direct / filesystem metadata / file) and target file attributes(e.g. file size).

-iotrace is based on [Open CAS Tracing Framework](https://github.com/Open-CAS/open-cas-telemetry-framework).
+iotrace is based on [Open CAS Telemetry Framework (OCTF)](https://github.com/Open-CAS/open-cas-telemetry-framework).
 Collected traces are stored in OCTF trace location.
 Traces can later be converted to JSON or CSV format.

 iotrace consists of a kernel tracing module (iotrace.ko) and an executable